Jonathan Fallon

 Jonathon "Jon" Fallon (born c.
 1987) is a professional rugby league footballer who played in the 2000s and 2010s.
-He played at club level for Hull Kingston Rovers, Featherstone Rovers (Heritage № 920), and York City Knights.
+He played at club level for Hull Kingston Rovers, Featherstone Rovers, and York City Knights.

 Background

 Jonathan Fallon was a pupil at Archbishop Thurstan school in Kingston upon Hull.

 Playing career

 Jonathon Fallon made his début for Featherstone Rovers on Sunday 15 February 2009.